 The exhibition will be accompanied by workshops for children and teenagers, as well as lectures for students prepared by the Education Department.
 The lectures will explain basic notions of Judaism and principles of Jewish ceremonies and festivals.
 Visitors will be also able to use learning resources: audio recordings with fragments of the Torah, a display with an interactive application allowing to learning more about beit tfila, and educational sheets describing the equipment and functioning of a synagogue.

 The exhibition was originally designed in 2000 by Magdalena Sieramska and Robert Lewandowski.
 On the 70th anniversary of the JHI, the space was renovated and expanded with new elements and learning resources.

 The curator of the exhibition is Michał Krasicki (Emanuel Ringelblum Jewish Historical Institute).

 The exhibition is located at the third floor of the Emanuel Ringelblum Jewish Historical Institute in Warsaw, at 3/5 Tłomackie street.

 The exhibition is opened in the same hours as the permanent exhibition:

 Monday – Friday: 10 a.m. – 5 p.m.

 Last admissions at 4 p.m.

-Attention: from June 1, 2020, due to the coronavirus pandemic, our exhibitions are opened to visitors from Monday to Friday from 10 am to 5 pm (last admission at 4 pm).
-More information here.
+Attention: from July 1, 2020, due to the coronavirus pandemic, our exhibitions are opened to visitors from Monday to Friday and on Sundays from 10 am to 5 pm (last admission at 4 pm).